 Sessions Unit Activity / Assignment 1 Presentation of the subject: What is reading?
 Structure and organisation of the courseGroup discussion 2 Reading skills and strategies Group discussion of reading assignments 3 Reading activities and assessing reading Group discussion of reading assignments 4 Planning a reading lesson Oral presentationsFinal reflections and feedback

-4. TEACHING AND LEARNING METHODS
+4. TEACHING-LEARNING METHODOLOGIES - TRAINING ACTIVITIES

 4.1.
-Student workload (100 hours)
+Distribution of credits (specify in hours)